akondur/collect_data_k8s/README.md

 - Kubeconfig context set to the cluster running the Splunk Operator for Kubernetes
 - Access to kubectl commands to get data
 - Root access on the host file system to create/delete directories(atleast within the directory where you want to run this script and store logs)
-- Enough space to collect data in a destination folder
+- Enough space to collect data in a target folder

 **Script run instructions**

-- On your terminal, run `git clone git@github.com:akondur/collect_data_k8s.git` (make sure ssh token is setup, if using https grab the https clone link from `https://github.com/akondur/collect_data_k8s`)
+- Once connected to the cluster, on your terminal, run `git clone git@github.com:akondur/collect_data_k8s.git` (make sure ssh token is setup, if using https grab the https clone link from `https://github.com/akondur/collect_data_k8s`)
 - Run `cd collect_data_k8s`
 - Run `chmod 755 *`
-- Run the script using the following command - `sh collect_data.sh -d <is_diags_required> -f <desination_folder> -a <avoid_describe_option>`.
+- Run the script using the following command - `sh collect_data.sh -d <is_diags_required> -t <target_folder> -l <limit_output_to_avoid_kubectl_describe>`.
 There are three options which are configurable through the script:
-    - The `-d` or `--diag` option which determines whether diags will be collected.
-This option is `mandatory`(use only `true` or `false`) failing which the script errors out.
+    - The `-d` option which determines whether diags will be collected. `false` by default i.e diags are not collected.
+Set to `true` if diags are required.
-    - The `-f` or `--folder` option to specify a `<destination folder>`.
+    - The `-t` option to specify a `<target folder>`.
 This option is `not mandatory`.
 The script allows you to store the data collected in two different ways:
-        - If the `-f` or `--folder` option is not used, a timestamped folder `tmp-<timestamp>` is created in the present working directory where the data will be written to.
+        - If the `-t` option is not used, a timestamped folder `tmp-<timestamp>` is created in the present working directory where the data will be written to.
             ```
             Eg. sh collect_data.sh -d true
             ```
-        - If the `-f` or `--folder` option is used with valid full path, a timestamped folder `tmp-<timestamp>` is created inside tthe full path where the data will be written to.
+        - If the `-t` option is used with valid full path, a timestamped folder `tmp-<timestamp>` is created inside the full path where the data will be written to.
 Note: If the folder provided doesn't exist it is created if the preceeding path to it exists i.e in the example below if `/Users/akondur` is present, `/collect` is created if it doesn't exist or ignored if it exists.
-But if the preceeding path `/Users/akondur` doesn't exist the script behavior is undocumented.
+But if the preceeding path `/Users/akondur` doesn't exist the script run might throw errors and there can be unexpected behavior.
             ```
-            Eg. sh collect_data.sh -d true -f /Users/akondur/collect/
+            Eg. sh collect_data.sh -d true -t /Users/akondur/collect/
             ```
        Please make sure you have enough space in the target folders in either case(for reference look at performance requirements section).
-    - The `-a` option to specify whether you want to avoid `kubectl describe` commands.
+    - The `-l` option to specify whether you want to limit the collection of data by avoiding `kubectl describe` commands.
 This option is `not mandatory`.
 There is an issue in K8S with creating too many clients for describe commands(https://github.com/kubernetes/kubernetes/issues/91913).
-In my testing these messages have not caused any issues.
-To avoid the warning messages as well to protect your network bandwidth if limited you can set the `-a` option to true.
+In internal testing these messages have not caused any issues.
+However, to avoid the warning messages as well to protect your network bandwidth if limited, you can set the `-l` option to `true`.
+Defaults to `false` i.e describe command outputs are collected.
             ```
-            Eg. sh collect_data.sh -f /Users/akondur/collect/ -a true
+            Eg. sh collect_data.sh -dst /Users/akondur/collect/ -desc false
             ```
             Example of a warning message from the K8S cluster: